lockedata/lockedev/README.md

 * Run `lockedev::use_ld_github()` inside the RStudio Rproj.
 It recognizes whether the repo is R stuff by looking for a DESCRIPTION file.
 It adds a contributing guide, a code of conduct, and gives you text to add to the README.

 * Use the [official set of issue labels](https://itsalocke.com/blog/harmonizing-and-emojifying-our-github-issue-trackers/).
-No helper function yet.
+Get a token https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/ and save it via `usethis::edit_r_environ()`.
+Run `lockedev::use_ld_labels()`

 * Write a GitHub repo description (or ask someone with admin rights to do that for you!).
 Feel free to use emojis in the GitHub repo description.